Are humans still evolving?

 HIV is a modern-day driving force for human evolution.

-One study looked at people with HIV in South Africa, where around half of the population are infected with the virus.
+One study looked at people with HIV in South Africa, where 10-15% of the population are infected with the virus.
 The scientists found that some people were much better at clearing the HIV infection than others.
 These people typically had a certain combination of genetic variations in the HLA genes, which play important roles in the immune system.

 Several studies have since shown that these genetic variants can provide a protective advantage against HIV, and that the genetic variants are becoming more common in the population.
 This is likely because mothers who are infected with HIV and have the protective genetic variants are more likely to survive infection and pass the protective variants onto their children.